 The cassette tapes take five forms: 1) lectures never before transcribed or published; 2) the original recordings of what became essays published in collections such as Culture and Materialism (1980) and Resources of Hope (1989); 3) the reading of published articles; 4) the dictation by Williams of his fictional work; 5) the full version of texts only ever published in abridged form.
 The last of these refers to one of the fledgling project’s important finds: ‘When Was Modernism?’.
 First appearing in Politics of Modernism in 1989, the published version was based on a lecture Williams gave in Bristol in 1987 and retrospectively collated by Fred Inglis.
 In a short introduction to the essay, Inglis writes: ‘[T]his version is reconstructed from my brief notes and [Williams’s] even briefer notes.
 It is worth adding that while he spoke on that occasion in unhesitating, delicate and sinewy prose – the unmistakable and, where necessary, rousing Williams style – his notes are merely composed of jottings and very broad headings’.
 Inglis concedes: ‘I cannot hope in my version to have caught his voice accurately, but the trenchancy and relevance of one of the last public lectures he gave are not in doubt’.
 Additionally, the editor of Politics of Modernism, Tony Pinkney, suggests that the lecture notes used by Inglis were ‘likely to be a draft of the first chapter’ of a planned book on modernism.
 It turned out to be his last (and sadly unfinished) project; Williams died in January 1988, aged 66.

 The copy of ‘When Was Modernism?’ on loan from the Williams family is a recording of the full version; it is markedly different and has never been heard since Williams delivered it on 17 March 1987 as the ‘Lewis Fry Memorial Lecture’ at the University of Bristol.
 It will be published for the first time in Culture & Politics, a new collection of writing by Williams which I’m currently editing for Verso.
-The book, published next year to mark the centenary of his birth, will include both previously uncollected as well unpublished essays.
+The book, published next year to mark the centenary of his birth, will include both previously uncollected as well as unpublished essays.
 Featuring material spanning the entirety of Williams’s career, Culture & Politics demonstrates the importance and development of his thinking on a range of topics, covering socialism, Marxism, the working-class movement, cultural studies, aesthetics, work, modernism, ecology, and Thatcherism.

 Another previously unreleased essay, ‘Working Class Writing after 1945’, will also be published for the first time in this year’s Key Words.
-It’s a lecture Williams gave in October 1979 in Odense, Denmark and is included alongside new essays by Katie Beswick, Susie Panesar, and Matti Ron and interviews with Lynsey Hanley and John Goodridge in what will be a special issue on class and working-class writing.
+It’s a lecture Williams gave in 1979 in Denmark and is included alongside new essays by Katie Beswick, Susie Panesar, and Matti Ron and interviews with Lynsey Hanley and John Goodridge in what will be a special issue on working-class writing.
 To receive a copy of the journal, which I’m co-editing this year with Nicola Wilson, please join the society.
 Key Words 18 is to be published in the autumn.

 Ultimately, there is a bigger project here as I’ve intimated (the tapes also include a separate archive of VHS recordings of work by and about Williams, for example, which the society hopes to screen at a special centenary conference in 2021) but securing this initial funding will allow the working through, cataloguing, transcription, digitisation, and, ultimately, the public availability of these remarkable recordings, giving them the platform and audience they deserve and require.